Alluxio/alluxio/docs/en/DevelopingUFSExtensions.md

 }
 ```

-Congratulations!.
+Congratulations!
 You have developed a new under storage extension to Alluxio.
 Let the community
 know by submitting a pull request to the Alluxio
 [repository](https://github.com/Alluxio/alluxio/tree/master/docs/en/UFSExtensions.md) to edit the
 list of extensions section on the [documentation page](UFSExtensions.html).